Quick History of Education in the United States

 Religious Diversity and Pluralism in the United States

 Before the arrival of Europeans to the North American continent there existed a diversity of religious beliefs among Native Americans.
 That religious diversity continued with the arrival of Europeans.
-According to the 2008 American Religious Identification Survey, religious diversity in the United States continues.
+According to the 2014 Pew Research Religious Landscape Survey, religious diversity in the United States continues.
 The American population self-identifies as predominately Christian but Americans are slowly becoming less Christian.
-86% of American adults identified as Christians in 1990, while 76% did so in 2008.
-Members of evangelical Protestant churches constitute the largest religious tradition in the United States (26% of the population), followed by Catholics (24%) and mainline Protestants (18%).
+86% of American adults identified as Christians in 1990, while 71% did so in 2014.
+Members of evangelical Protestant churches constitute the largest religious tradition in the United States (25% of the population), followed by Catholics (21%) and mainline Protestants (15%).

 Immigration is contributing to major changes in the religious landscape.
 Nearly three-fourths of Mexican immigrants and nearly half of other immigrants from Latin America are Catholic.
 However, new immigrants bring other religious beliefs to the United States as well.
 Muslims, of whom two-thirds are immigrants, account for roughly 0.6% of the U.S. adult population.
 Hindus are 0.4% of the population, with 86 % born elsewhere.
 Buddhists, which constitute 0.7% of the population differ in that three-fourths of Buddhists are native born, many converts from other faiths.